GoogleCloudPlatform/spanner-migration-tool/README.md

 database with the data from the source database.
-If the project has multiple instances, then list of available instances will be shown and you will have to pick one of the available instances and set the `--instance` flag in target-profile.
+If the project has multiple instances, then list of available instances will be shown and you will have to pick one of the available instances and set the `instance` flag in target-profile.
 The new Cloud Spanner database will have a name of the form `{SOURCE}_{DATE}_{RANDOM}`, where`{SOURCE}` is the value of the source flag,`{DATE}`is today's date, and`{RANDOM}` is a random suffix for uniqueness.